LorandP/Coding_challenge/README.md

 # WriteOn
-A demo application built with react-native and typescript where you can access a list of articles and create an article.
+An application built with react-native and typescript where you can access a list of articles and create an article.

 ## Deployment
 The project is merged in the master branch.